jithujoshyjy/Cliver/SPEC.md

 **Fractional**<br/>

-This type represents ratio or a fraction.
+This type represents a ratio or a fraction.
 This is the only concrete type in the subtypes of Rational.<br/>
 Eg: `1//2, 1//4, 3//4 ...`<br/>

 ```julia